mapbender/mapbender/docs/architecture/components.md

 ## Mapbender

-Mapbender is a collection of bundles.
-Only the MapbenderCoreBundle and the FOMBundles are mandatory.
+The Mapbender core consists of a collection of bundles located in the `src` folder.

-There are optional bundles like:

-* WMSBundle
-* WMTSBundle
-* WMCBundle
-* MonitoringBundle

 ### CoreBundle